 Division 3 sets out the requirements for permitted referral arrangements.
-Regulators want to ensure that under any referral arrangements:
+Regulators wantThe purpose of these requirements is to ensure that under any referral arrangements:

-- individuals and firms that engage in registerable activities are appropriately registered - the roles and responsibilities of the parties to the written agreement are clear, including responsibility for compliance with securities legislation, and - clients are provided with disclosure about the referral arrangement to help them evaluate the referral arrangement and the extent of any conflicts of interest
+- individuals and firms that engage in registerable activities are appropriately registered. - the roles and responsibilities of the parties to the written agreement are clear, including responsibility for compliance with securities legislation, and - clients are provided with disclosure about the referral arrangement to help them evaluate the referral arrangement and the extent of any conflicts of interest.